14 Things To Know Before Getting Started With 3D Printing

 Some expensive printers don’t always do much for quality, so it’s always important to check out a few reviews and find out whether it’s worth digging deeper into your pockets for a pricier 3D printer.

-I’d recommend starting out with a cheaper printer, then with more experience and research, you can look into the more premium printers.
+I’d recommend starting out with a cheaper printer like the Ender 3, then with more experience and research, you can look into the more premium printers.

 2. PLA is the Easiest Material to Handle